Juanitoverde/DiscoveryJournal/Abusive ACTions and MintMobileAPI .md

 Converting the other codes I had into masks using **% and ,** we can start looking at them a bit more closely

 1# **, , , , , % % % , , ,**

 2# **% % % , % , , % , % %**

 3# **, % % , % , , , , , ,**

 4# **% , , , % % % % , % %**

 5# **, % % , , , , % % % ,**

 so lets now break it down to something hopefully we can use to be more effective in a wordlist / bruteforce mask What do we know for facts about each act code?

 1# **, , , , , % % % , , ,**

    -- 8 Letters

    -- 3 Numbers

    -- This is not a free trial code, this is 1 month.

    -- 5letters, 3 numbers, 3 letters

 2# **% % % , % , , % , % %**

    -- 4 Letters

    -- 7 Numbers

    -- 3 numbers, 1 letter, 1 number, 2 letters, 1 number, 1 letter, 2 numbers

 3# **, % % , % , , , , , ,**

    -- 8 Letters

    -- 3 numbers

    -- 1 letter, 2 numbers, 1 letter, 1 number, 6 letters

 4# **% , , , % % % % , % %**

    -- 7 Numbers

    -- 4 Letters

    -- 1 Number, 3 letters, 4 numbers,  1 letter, 2 numbers

 5# **, % % , , , , % % % ,**

    -- 6 Letters

    -- 5 Numbers

    -- 1 letter, 2 numbers, 4 letters, 3 numbers, 1 letter

  We based on this, we can see the following (again, this isn't accurate and every code found can easily prove this wrong.
 Not enough data to determine the accuracy of this currently.(

- **8 Characters are common for being "Letters" in 2 codes -- same with 3 being numbers** 1# **, , , , , % % % , , ,**
+ **8 Characters are common for being "Letters" in 2 codes -- same with 3 being numbers**

+ 1# **, , , , , % % % , , ,**

 3# **, % % , % , , , , , ,**

  Notice anything else smiliar?

-**Not really, nothing we ca eally say with high accuracy at least.
+**Not really, nothing we can really say with high accuracy at least.
 Between these two , the letters can be seen in groups of 5,3,6, and a couple times alone**

 2# **% % % , % , , % , % %**
 4# **% , , , % % % % , % %**